ipstas/meteor-sly/README.md

 updated for meteor 1.0 by [dcsan](https://github.com/Sewdn/meteor-sly)

-forked, deleted extra, updated for meteor 1.4 with sly 1.6.1 [ipstas]
+forked, deleted extra, updated for meteor 1.4 with sly 1.6.1 by ipstas